jshaker000/SAP1/README.md

 clock, or if you are comfortable with synchronizers and debouncing to manually toggle the clock.
 It is safer to send the clock everywhere with an enable then to gate the clock directly using gates.

+### Instruction Counter
+Changed from negedge to posedge so logic can run faster.
+Works just aswell, and no other design changes were needed.
+This should allow the design to run faster.

 ### ADV Microinstruction
 I added the "Advance" microinstruction which immediately resets the instruction counter to 0.
 This means we dont have to fill each instruction with NOPs and waste cycles there.